IND Queens Boulevard Line: Route

-As the line leaves 36th Street, the two-track IND 63rd Street Line splits from both sets of tracks at a flying junction, running to Manhattan under 41st Avenue.
-The Queens Boulevard Line continues under Northern Boulevard to Queens Plaza before line splitting into three parts at another flying junction.
+West of 36th Street, the F uses a different service pattern depending on the time of day, continuing along the 53rd Street Tunnel on weekdays during the day, and using the IND 63rd Street Line on nights and weekends.
+The two-track 63rd Street Line splits from both sets of tracks at a flying junction, running to Manhattan under 41st Avenue.
+The Queens Boulevard Line continues under Northern Boulevard to Queens Plaza before splitting into three parts at another flying junction.
 The express tracks continue towards Manhattan under 44th Drive, while the local tracks split two ways, with the 60th Street Tunnel Connection turning northwest and the IND Crosstown Line remaining under Jackson Avenue (Northern Boulevard south of Queens Plaza).
 From this point on, the Queens Boulevard Line has only two tracks.

 The line continues west through the 53rd Street Tunnel under the East River into Manhattan.
 After Lexington Avenue–53rd Street, the westbound track rises above the eastbound track.
 A flying junction after Fifth Avenue/53rd Street, ties the westbound track into the southbound local tracks of the IND Sixth Avenue Line, which begin here as a merge of these connection tracks and the IND 63rd Street Line.
 At that junction, the Sixth Avenue express tracks turn west under 53rd Street, just to the south of the Queens Boulevard Line.
 The two lines share platforms at Seventh Avenue, but no connecting tracks are present.

 The Queens Boulevard Line then turns south below the IND Eighth Avenue Line with separate lower-level platforms at 50th Street.
 Afterward, the tracks split to join the local and express tracks of the Eighth Avenue Line north of 42nd Street–Port Authority Bus Terminal.
 At that station, a special lower platform formerly served a single southbound track from the Queens Boulevard Line, merging with both southbound tracks of the Eighth Avenue Line south of the station; the long-disused platform was demolished in June 2013 to make way for the extension of the IRT Flushing Line.